Ancient Symbol Tattoo Meaning, Designs & Ideas

 The triquetra looks like three leaf like shapes put together to form a triangular symbol.
 It is also known as the trinity knot and is used in many cultures.
 The triquetra has roots in Celtic art, Japanese art and Germanic paganism.
 However, most will link this symbol to Christianity.

 In Christianity, the triquetra symbolizes the Holy Trinity.
 The Holy trinity is defined as the Father, Son and the Holy Spirit.
-The symbol still has much of it’s roots in Celtic lore but was never really a stand-alone symbol.
+The symbol still has much of its roots in Celtic lore but was never really a stand-alone symbol.
 As more modern designers used it as such, the symbol became known extensively for Christianity.

 Vegvisir Tattoo